hechinger/TuitionTracker2025/README.md

+# Tuition Tracker

+This project contains all the font-end and back-end code for the Tuition Tracker built by The Hechinger Report.

 ## ⚙️ Framework overview

 This project is built with [Next.js](https://nextjs.org/) using the [App Router](https://nextjs.org/docs/app), which enables a file-based routing system along with support for layouts, nested routes, and React Server Components.